anmabu/bedRMod/README.md

 When BAM files are available, they (can be merged and) have to be sorted and indexed before their conversion into pileup format.
 It is recommended to set the options `-A -Q 0 -d 1000000 -x` when calling `samtools mpileup`.

-## Known Issues
-- It is not possible to open the file "as is" in IGV.
-This is due to the file having too many columns for IGV.
-If only the first 11 columns are used, IGV can open them without problems